0xbe1/compoundv2-substreams/README.md

 3 things:
 - Result type as a "list of things" (instead of having to create a "pluralized" proto definiton for every mapper).
 - Utility functions on the generated code for the majority use cases (e.g. filtering logs).
-- Decode & encode store values automatically.
+- Decode & encode store values / rpc responses automatically.

 [Thread](https://0xbe1.slack.com/archives/C03B2US85J4/p1655885793387659).